emusb-device

 • The emUSB-Device middleware calls some functions of the OS layer from the USB interrupt.
 As a result, the USB interrupt priority must be aligned with the RTOS configuration.
 For example, for FreeRTOS, the USB interrupt must have a lower or equal priority to the MAX_API_CALL_INTERRUPT_PRIORITY macro.

-• For non-RTOS environments: For CAT1A devices: USB_OS_GetTickCnt() configures one instance of the timer by Timer (Timer/Counter) Driver of HAL library for returning the current system time in milliseconds.
-The timer is started by initializing the emUSB-Device middleware.
+• For non-RTOS environment: For PSE84 devices: USB_OS_GetTickCnt() configures one instance of the timer by the driver of HAL Next library for returning the current system time in milliseconds.
+The timer is started by initializing the emUSB-Device middleware with data from the Universal Serial Bus (USB) personality by checking "Enable 1ms Timer".
+Universal Serial Bus (USB) personality reserves one of the available TCPWM that has the Timer-Counter setting.
+For details on the timer usage, see in Quick Start for PSE84 devices.

 USB_OS_GetTickCnt() own implementation can be provided due to: